 but, it has been reported in southeastern New York and

-This species has been recorded in Suffolk and in surrounding areas.
+This species has been recorded in Richmond and surrounding areas.

 or Gallium Sphinx

 This species is reported in Richmond, but no further south in the east.

 I suspect it would be rare.